byjackpierce/Comprehensible-Input-AI-Demo/docs/demo-scenarios.md

 Alligators are common in this pantano, especially where the water is shallow and murky.

-User guess: “marsh”
+User guess: "marsh"
-🧠 LLM score: 9.6/10
-🧠 LLM feedback: “Correct — ‘pantano’ refers to a marsh or swampy wetland area.”
+🧠 AI feedback: "Correct! 'pantano' refers to a marsh or swampy wetland area."

 ⸻

-✅ Demo ends (score ≥ 9.5 after 4 sentences)
+✅ Demo ends (correct guess after 4 sentences)

-🧠 Final AI summary:

-Your initial guesses focused on dry terrain (like a hill), but you adjusted quickly as the context shifted toward wet, muddy ground.
-By the fourth sentence, you clearly understood that pantano refers to a swamp or marsh.
-This was a slower but steady inference arc that shows how accumulating context sharpens meaning.

-⸻

 🧪 Demo 3 – Language: English (Rare English word)